diodiogod/Floating-FAST-Text-Swapper/README.md

 # Floating FAST Text Swapper
 Text replacer and swapper.
-A floating box that you can drag and drop your txt file, and it will swap two chosen words.
+A floating box that you can drag and drop your txt file, and it will replace or swap two chosen words.

 ![example](./example.jpg)